okikio/bundlejs/my-astro-site/src/snippets/aliases.md

 > You can try out an example of using aliases, [`bundlejs.com/?config={"alias":{"@okikio/animate":"react-dom"}}`](https://bundlejs.com/?config={"alias":{"@okikio/animate":"react-dom"}})

-> ⚠️ Warning: aliases currently don't care about the original packages version, e.g. `@okikio/animate@beta` will be redirected to `react-dom` regardless of the package version in use.
+> ⚠️ **Warning**: aliases currently don't care about the original packages version, e.g. `@okikio/animate@beta` will be redirected to `react-dom` regardless of the package version in use.